VioletGiraffe/cppcheck-vs-addin/README.md

 or the wrong Visual Studio version is started do the following:
   * right-click the project in Solution Explorer and get to *Properties*
   * get to *Debug* tab
   * next to *start external program* alter the path so that it points to where the right version of Visual Studio is installed.
+Path should be something like *"C:\Program Files (x86)\Microsoft Visual Studio 11.0\Common7\IDE\devenv.exe"*